Fanzzzd/nextjs-jspdf-autotable/README.md

 ---

-Built with ❤️ using Next.js 15, React 19, jsPDF, react-pdf, and react-zoom-pan-pinch.
+Built with ❤️ using Next.js 15, React 19, jsPDF, jsPDF-AutoTable, react-pdf, and react-zoom-pan-pinch.